aerojake/RGB-color-game/README.md

 # RGB-color-game

-A course project focused on javascript where you match displayed color with the correct RGB number.
+A course project focusing on javascript where you attempt to pick from a color box that matches a displayed RGB color code.